bloovis/scripts.mirror/README.md

 ## Ogg scripts

-I wrote the two Ruby scripts, `oggalbum` and `oggmakealbum`, to make it easier to edit the comment tags in ogg audio files.
+I wrote two Ruby scripts, `oggalbum` and `oggmakealbum`, to make it easier to edit the comment tags in ogg audio files.
 I dislike using GUI tools for this purpose, so my scripts use (or create) album description files, which are plain text and easy to edit.
 My scripts also support the tagging I needed